 Photo Courtesy East Thompson Volunteer Fire Department Assistant Chief Joshua Kusek lost his life to an illness on Jan.
 3. A Precession and memorial services were held on Jan.
-8 in his honor along with his final call. cations in his honor on social media serve as a testament to the respect many had for his contributions to his community and local departments and Kusek's reputation as a loving father, partner, mentor and friend to his family and co-workers.
+8 in his honor along with his final call. were held on Jan.
+8 in his honor alor cations in his honor on social media serve as a testament to the respect many had for his contributions to his community and local departments and Kusek's reputation as a loving father, partner, mentor and friend to his family and co-workers.
 Following the Jan.
 8 service and precession both East Thompson Volunteer Fire Department and KB Ambulance posted tributes to Kusek while thanking everyone for their kind words in the wake of his passing.
 "We are humbled and at a loss for words with the outpouring of support that was shown yesterday.
 Easily, 500plus firefighters, EMS providers, police officers and dispatchers from Connecticut, Rhode Island, Massachusetts, and New York were on hand to give Assistant Chief Kusek his final send off," the East Thompson Volunteer Fire Department posted on Facebook.
 "We will miss Josh dearly.
 He was our friend, our brother but most importantly he was family, our Chief.
 There is a huge void left within the walls of East Thompson Fire Department and our hearts are shattered."
 The post, shared on Jan.
-9, accompanied the radio communication for Kusek's final call which was made the Turn To KUSEK page A3 Henries poured in a game-high 18 points, 11 in the second half, as the Putnam High boys' basketball team rallied from a 13-point firsthalf deficit to defeat neigh-boring rival Tourtellotte High, 49-46, on Friday, Jan.
-7 at Canty Gymnasium.
-The Clippers improved to 2-5 with the victory, which snapped a five-game losing streak.
-Putnam opened its 2021-2022 season with a 46-27 win over Tourtellotte in the first round of the Clipper Classic Boys' Basketball Tournament on Friday, Dec.
-17, 2021.
-"Alonzo is an emerging player for us; he's becoming our go-to," Putnam coach Sean Deary said about the sophomore.
-"He had 29 in our last game [a 54-51 loss at Wheeler High on Monday, Jan.
-3].
-"Alonzo's just coming back from quarantine so he's not feeling his best.
-He's working his way back in; he's not the end, but he was still able to come on late and help us through that final stretch."
-Tourtellotte (3-3) used a balanced offensive attack to take control of the game from the outset, building leads of 13-4 (in the first quarter) and 28-15 (with three minutes left in the first half), before the Clippers played their way back into the game.
-Sophomore Jake Patterson and senior Alex Grauer led the Tigers through the first 13 minutes of the game.
-Patterson scored eight of his team-high 17 during that period while Grauer added six of his 15 points during the same stretch.
-Putnam finished the second quarter with a 9-2 run to trail by just six, 30-24, at intermission.
-Henries and junior Cooper Livingston (11 points) each scored three points in the spurt.
-The Clippers picked up in Turn To HOOPS page A6 River Mill redevelopment Thompson receives grant for BY JASON BLEAU CONTRIBUTING WRITER THOMPSON - The town of Thompson has been awarded a Connecticut Department of Economic and Community Development Brownfield Remediation Program grant which will be invested in the continued revitalization of the historic River Mill.
+9, accompanied the radio communication for Kusek's final call which was made the Turn To KUSEK page A3 Thompson receives grant for River Mill redevelopment BY JASON BLEAUCONTRIBUTING WRITER THOMPSON - The town of Thompson has been awarded a Connecticut Department of Economic and Community Development Brownfield Remediation Program grant which will be invested in the continued revitalization of the historic River Mill.
 The grant is designed to assist communities with assessing blighted properties and putting these facilities back into productive use.
 Thompson's funding includes \$2 million for the abatement of the buildings at the River Mill site at 929 Riverside Dr., an aging structure steeped in Thompson history that has seen a variety of different uses over the years.
 The funding will also be used for remediation of soil and groundwater on the 24.79-acre site which is

 Photo Jason Bleau Thompson has received a state grant to help bolster the planned repurposing and revitalization of the historic River Mill. currently slated to be redevelopment for residential use.
 Thompson Director of Planning & Development Tyra Penn-Gesek said in a press release that the redevelopment of the mill by developer John Gumpert and River Mill Redevelopment, LLC will be a significant boost for the local economy while preserving a popular landmark in the town's center.
 Turn To MILL page A3 QVCC Foundation's Tackle the TrailTM unveils permanent commemoration in Putnam